 CITs must also go through each year's role (Hawks and Eagles) in consecutive order to be considered a graduate of the program.

 Yearly Roles / Status:

-(*In order to move up to the status of an Aztec, 1st year CITs must complete at least five weeks at camp, including at least 5 Thursday late nights of each of those weeks.)
+(*In order to move up to the status of an Eagle, 1st year CITs must complete at least five weeks at camp, including at least 5 Thursday late nights of each of those weeks.)

-Aztecs (2nd year): Second year CITs will be given greater responsibility and will be asked to choose a specific “pathway” program that they will be working directly in throughout the summer.
+Eagles (2nd year): Second year CITs will be given greater responsibility and will be asked to choose a specific “pathway” program that they will be working directly in throughout the summer.
 The three pathways that CITs will choose from are the Counselor Pathway, Special Events/Creative Pathway, and the Maintenance Pathway.

-(*In order to move up to complete the CIT program and final year as an Aztec, 2nd year CITs must complete at least six weeks at camp, including at least 6 Thursday late nights of each of those weeks.
+(*In order to move up to complete the CIT program and final year as an Eagle, 2nd year CITs must complete at least six weeks at camp, including at least 6 Thursday late nights of each of those weeks.
 This will assure that CITs are trained properly for future opportunities at Camp Phoenix.)

 Registration Fee- $40 (includes 5 CIT shirts)